Nyre221/dolphin-quick-view/README.md

 Supported files: mp3,mp4,jpg,webp,svg,svgz,doc,docx,odt,xls,xlsx,csv,ods,md,pdf

 # Installation:
+1: Download the latest release from here and extract it: https://github.com/Nyre221/dolphin-quick-view/releases/

-1: Install the dependencies (README_REQUIREMENTS.txt)
+2: Install the dependencies (README_REQUIREMENTS.txt)

-2: Make the "INSTALL.sh" file executable (right click-> properties->check "executable") and run it
+3: Make the "INSTALL.sh" file executable (right click-> properties->check "executable") and run it

-3: If you want to open it with shortcut and not just use dolphin context menu: go to plasma settings -> shortcuts -> add a shortcut that executes a command: /home/YOUR_USERNAME/.config/quick_view/dolphin_quick_view_shortcut.sh
+4: If you want to open it with shortcut and not just use dolphin context menu: go to plasma settings -> shortcuts -> add a shortcut that executes a command: /home/YOUR_USERNAME/.config/quick_view/dolphin_quick_view_shortcut.sh

 (you can activate the shortcut as you want)